 Several attendees wanted to relocate the convention to another city, including Mr. Garnet.

-The police and Mayor promised to ensure the safety of the attendees.
+The police and mayor promised to ensure the safety of the attendees.

 Review the sentence, “The cane was kept as a trophy of victory of three or four double-fisted rowdies over one poor, lame ‘nigger.’”
 Considering this sentence in context of the overall article and the journalist’s use of quotation marks, what is the journalist suggesting?
 Is this sentence a factual, objective depiction of the event?
 What might you infer about leaning of The Liberator in regard to black civil rights from this sentence?

 Teacher Notes: The journalist is employing sarcasm to emphasize the power imbalance between the attackers and the victim.
-By highlighting the imbalance and putting presenting the word “nigger” in quotation marks, the journalist is signaling his or her distain for use of that term to describe a person of color.
+By highlighting the imbalance and putting the word “nigger” in quotation marks, the journalist is signaling his or her distain for use of that term to describe a person of color.

 A stakeholder is a person or a group with an interest or concern in the outcome of an event or situation.
 Complete the following chart, thinking about the various stakeholders in the event as depicted in the article.
-Depending upon your analysis, you may identify three to five distinct persons or groups.

-Teacher Notes: Students may identify Mr. Garnet separately from other members of the convention.
-They may also separately identify the Mayor and the Police.